ruarfff/readem/README.md

   npm run dev
   ```

-This starts your app in development mode, rebuilding assets on file changes.
+This starts the app in development mode, rebuilding assets on file changes.

 The database seed script creates a new user with some data you can use to get started:

-- Email: `rachel@remix.run`
+- Email: `ruairitobrien@gmail.com`
-- Password: `racheliscool`
+- Password: `supersecret123!`

 If you'd prefer not to use Docker, you can also use Fly's Wireguard VPN to connect to a development database (or even your production database).
 You can find the instructions to set up Wireguard [here](https://fly.io/docs/reference/private-networking/#install-your-wireguard-app), and the instructions for creating a development database [here](https://fly.io/docs/reference/postgres/).

-### Relevant code:

-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Prisma and Remix.
-The main functionality is creating users, logging in and out, and creating and deleting notes.

-- creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
-- user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
-- creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)

 ## Deployment

-This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.
+This app is deployed with fly.
+There is a github workflow that automated deployments.

 Prior to your first deployment, you'll need to do a few things: